jacksonbenete/goro/docs/packet-coverage-20080910.md

 packet table.
 Goro still parses the later homunculus property and param-change variants so it can interoperate with nearby or patched servers.

-The rAthena setup patch makes `clif_homunculus_updatestatus` send a full `0x022E` refresh for `PACKETVER < 20090610`.
-Without that server-side fallback, the 2008 client flow can display stale HP, SP, or EXP values after the initial homunculus info packet.
+Current upstream rAthena and the Goro-compatible rAthena branch make `clif_homunculus_updatestatus` send a full `0x022E` refresh for `PACKETVER < 20090610`.
+Older server checkouts without that fallback can display stale HP, SP, or EXP values after the initial homunculus info packet.

 `ZC_NOTIFY_EXP` (`0x07F6`) is the later client-side EXP gain/loss notification
 packet. eAthena and Hercules both gate `clif_displayexp()` behind `PACKETVER >= 20091027`, and Hercules' 2008 Sakray packet table does not include `0x07F6`.
-The rAthena setup patch keeps the same behavior by not sending that packet to the 2008 Sakray profile; `@showexp` remains the server text-message path for green EXP percentage lines.
+Current upstream rAthena keeps the same behavior by not sending that packet to the 2008 Sakray profile; `@showexp` remains the server text-message path for green EXP percentage lines.